George Washington University: Scholarly societies

 There are chapters of many varied academic groups at the university.
 The local chapter of the Society of Physics Students was at one time under the auspices of world-renowned scientists like George Gamow, Ralph Asher Alpher, Mario Schoenberg and Edward Teller, who have all taught at the university.
 The Enosinian Society, founded in 1822, is one of the university's oldest student organizations.
 Invited speakers included Daniel Webster.

 Campus media

-There are four major news sources on campus: the independent student-run newspaper The GWU Hatchet, which publishes articles online daily and a print edition weekly; The Rival GW, an online-only student-run publication; the online-only radio station, WRGW; and the university's official news source, GWU Today.
-GWU also publishes a peer-reviewed journal, The International Affairs Review, which is run by graduate students at the Elliott School.
+There are four major news sources on campus: the independent student-run newspaper The GW Hatchet, which publishes articles online daily and a print edition weekly; The Rival GW, an online-only student-run publication; the online-only radio station, WRGW; and the university's official news source, GW Today.
+GW also publishes a peer-reviewed journal, The International Affairs Review, which is run by graduate students at the Elliott School.

+WRGW

+WRGW is the student-run radio station of George Washington University.
+It broadcasts live every day online throughout the school year between 8am and 2am.
+The studio is in the ground floor of the University Student Center, where it has been located since 1999.
+While now only available on the internet, the online broadcasts are named for a carrier current radio station that first operated on campus in 1958.
+That station was created as a result of efforts by GWU's Radio Club, which was founded in February 1929.

 Environmental sustainability

 George Washington University was ranked number 12 on The Sierra Club's magazine "Cool Schools List" for 2014 and was included in the Princeton Review's Guide to 322 Green Schools for 2013.
 The campus has a campus-wide building energy efficiency program along with nine LEED-certified buildings including the Milken Institute School of Public Health building.
 In 2016, university officials rejected demands by the student body for the university to divest from fossil fuels.